"Anonymous" hurt by arrests but hard to kill

 Web forums frequented by Anonymous were frothing with abuse and anger following the arrests on Tuesday.
 "Sabu" had been occasionally suspected of being a mole, but had continued to operate as an effective leader advising other hackers on the importance of maintaining anonymity and security.

-"No honor among thieves," said Tony Dyhouse, a computer security expert at UK defense firm QinetiQ who has long studied hackers.
+"No honour among thieves," said Tony Dyhouse, a computer security expert at UK defence firm QinetiQ who has long studied hackers.
 "Any further (Anonymous) actions are likely to be much more low-key.
 Fear is in the ranks.
 However, there will be many that see some of the casualties as martyrs and empty footprints to be filled."

 Computer security experts say the hackers of LulzSec appeared much more technically adept than had been usual for Anonymous, which has often relied on simple - if illegal - software that can be downloaded by any potential hacker regardless of their technical skills.